prim011/CPP-Examples/README.md

-# Quick Reference for some C++ Example Classes

-These small code samples are composed of different C++ class topics of interest which have been organized by different folders.
-The folders contain a very simple structure, normally as follows:
+# Project Structure
-- 	main.cpp file: containing the exercise development
+-  main.cpp: Contains the exercise development.
-- 	CMakeLists.txt: containing the instructions on how to compile with cmake under C++11
+- CMakeLists.txt: Instructions on how to compile with CMake under C++11.
--	README.md: short description in marked-up file to describe the exercise and how to compile
+- README.md: Short description of the exercise and how to compile.

-## Exercises
+# Exercises
 The folders beneath this level are the following:
 - 	listExample	(single linked list structure, unordered).
 See README file in [here](/listExample/README.md)
 -	listTemplate	(same as before, but using template in C++).
 See README file in [here](/listTemplate/README.md)